 What are the links between Covid-19, climate change and agricultural production?
 What measures are needed to ensure that we can continue to nourish ourselves in the future?
 To what extent is agroecology part of the solution?

-These and other questions will be discussed in the webinar on 9 March at 1.15 pm CET.
-Together with Nobel Prize winner and climate activist Jacques Dubochet, experts Kavita Gandhi (SWISSAID India) and Johanna Jacobi(Centre for Development and Environment, University of Bern), as well as editor and moderator Andrea Kucera (NZZ am Sonntag), participants will have the opportunity to join in the discussion and actively help shape solutions.
+These and other questions have been discussed in the webinar on 9 March at 1.15 pm CET.
+Together with Nobel Prize winner and climate activist Jacques Dubochet, experts Kavita Gandhi (SWISSAID India) and Johanna Jacobi(Centre for Development and Environment, University of Bern), as well as editor and moderator Andrea Kucera (NZZ am Sonntag), participants had the opportunity to join in the discussion and actively help shape solutions.

 Agroecology as a solution